johnnyreilly/typescript-go-considered-brilliant/README.md

 ## Is this evidence that JavaScript is slow?

 This is evidence that JavaScript can be a slow language to implement a type-checker.
-To re-purpose a quote from Anders in this ['why go' post](https://github.com/microsoft/typescript-go/discussions/411#discussioncomment-12476218a):
+To re-purpose a quote from Anders in this ['why Go' post](https://github.com/microsoft/typescript-go/discussions/411#discussioncomment-12476218a):

 > No single language is perfect for every task